 Joseph A. Mann received his B.M. in Piano Pedagogy from Longwood University, summa cum laude, his M.M. in Piano Performance from James Madison University, and his Ph.D. with distinction in Historical Musicology with a Ph.D. minor in English Literature from The Catholic University of America.

 As a musicologist, Dr. Mann’s scholarly articles are published in Musica Disciplina and The Musical Times.
-A new article, “Virtuous Music by Virtuous Musicians: The Political Functions of Praising Music, ca. 1560-1640,” is forthcoming in the essay collection, Elizabethan and Jacobean Praises of Music.
-Dr. Mann regularly presents papers on early modern English music, politics, and literature at local and regional conferences such as the North American British Music Studies Association, the Society for Seventeenth-Century Music, and the Renaissance society of America.
-His first scholarly book, Printed Musical Propaganda in Early Modern England is currently under contract with Clemson University Press.
+A new article, “Virtuous Music by Virtuous Musicians: The Political Functions of Praising Music, ca. 1560-1640,” is forthcoming in the essay collection, Elizabethan and Jacobean Praises of Music from Taylor & Francis.
+Dr. Mann regularly presents papers on early modern English music, politics, and literature at local and regional conferences such as the North American British Music Studies Association, the Society for Seventeenth-Century Music, and the Renaissance Society of America.
+Clemson University Press published Dr. Mann’s first scholarly book, Printed Musical Propaganda in Early Modern England, in 2020.

-In addition to teaching music history at The George Washington University, American University, and at The Catholic University of America, Dr. Mann has also taught music theory, aural skills, and Great Book (HL) at The Catholic University of America and St. Gregory’s University, where he was a visiting assistant professor until the university abruptly suspended operations and closed due to financial difficulties.
-At NPX, Dr. Mann teaches music and humane letters, runs the Jazz Ensemble, the Chamber Orchestra, Co-advises the Key Club, and runs the Scholars’ Forum.
+In addition to teaching music history at The George Washington University, American University, and at The Catholic University of America, Dr. Mann has also taught music theory, aural skills, and Great Book (HL) at The Catholic University of America and St. Gregory’s University, where he was a visiting assistant professor.
+At NPX, Dr. Mann currently teaches Humane Letters and serves as the Chair of the Liberal Arts Council.

-Mr. Pagani has been teaching with Great Hearts since 2008.
-He obtained his first BA from St. John’s College in Santa Fe, NM, and holds a second BA in Classical Philology from the University of Cincinnati, where he took multiple graduate level courses, and was welcomed directly into the PhD programme in Classics at the University of Toronto, Ontario, Canada.
-In addition to Ancient Greek and Latin, Mr. Pagani also taught Spanish and English before joining Great Hearts.
+Mr Pagani has been teaching with Great Hearts since 2008 as a teacher of languages and Senior Humane Letters.
+He obtained his first BA from St. John’s College in Santa Fe, NM, and holds a second BA in Classical Philology (Ancient Greek & Latin language and literature) from the University of Cincinnati, where he took multiple graduate level courses, and was welcomed directly into the PhD programme in Classics at the University of Toronto, Ontario, Canada.
 Mr Pagani loves and continues to cultivate his knowledge of classical philology, literature, languages, and linguistics.
-He has created and led student & faculty clubs in Old English, Old Norse, Old Irish, Classical Hebrew, J.R.R.
+He has created and led student & faculty clubs for Old English, Old Norse, Old Irish, Classical Hebrew, J.R.R.
 Tolkien’s Linguistic Creations, conversational Latin, Classical Latin verse composition, and German.
-He is particularly fascinated by ancient languages, literatures, and music, and he enjoys serving as the editor of the English Club Newsletter.
+Mr. Pagani also teaches Spanish, his native language.
+Mr Pagani enjoys spending time with friends and family playing Old School D&D and table-top boardgames.

 Ms. Kimberly Poduska hails from the windy city of Chicago, Illinois.
 After graduating from the University of Illinois at Champaign-Urbana in 2004, with a BA in English and a minor in Secondary Education, as well as endorsements in the other core subject areas, she began her career as a sixth-grade common core teacher.
 Following this role, she continued as high school English teacher, as well as a seventh and eighth-grade honors English teacher.
 As science is Ms. Poduska’s most passionate interest and hobby, she is honored and excited to meet and work with her students.
 Some of her other interests include painting, singing, reading, writing, and playing with her pet rabbit, Thumpkins Rumplestein.